The last time I made these pancakes, I used up my homemade ricotta cheese. Check out my easy recipe for cheesemaking at home!

 Add a bit of butter to a pan and heat.
 Add about a third of a cup of pancake batter to your pan and let it cook until you see air bubbles coming to the surface of the pancake and popping.
 This will occur after about 3 minutes on medium-high heat.
 This is how you know the pancake is ready to flip.

 After flipping your pancake, let it cook for about another minute.
 Then transfer to a plate.
+Either make a nice stack of pancakes as you are cooking the or arrange on a large plate for serving.

 Continue this process until there is no more hotcake batter left.
 This recipe makes enough for about twelve pancakes.